 The Second New Deal

 The Works Progress Administration provided jobs for unemployed people and built new public works like bridges, post offices, schools, highways and parks.
-The National Labor Relations Act (1935), also known as the Wagner Act, gave workers the right to form unions and bargain collectively for higher wages and fairer treatment.
+The National Labor Relations Act of 1935, also known as the Wagner Act, gave workers the right to form unions and bargain collectively for higher wages and fairer treatment.

-The End of the Depression
+The Depression Ends